-This paper proposes a novel robust adversarial training paradigm, aiming to address the sim-to-real gap and enhance the robustness of RL-based motion policies for humanoid robots.
-By introducing the critical attack policy, which is capable of identifying vulnerable states and imposing targeted perturbations under constrained attack costs, the motion policies are strengthened through dynamic non-zero-sum game optimization.
-Extensive experiments conducted on the Unitree G1 humanoid robot have verified the superiority of adversarial training.
-Future work will explore potential perturbation attacks in the interaction between robots and the environment, so as to enhance the adaptability of robots to dynamic environments.
-In addition, optimizing the attack cost constraint mechanism to further refine the trade-off between attack efficacy and policy agility remains a promising direction.
+In this paper, we propose a novel selective adversarial attack for robust training that aims to enhance the robustness of RL-based motion skills and improve long horizon mobility and tracking performance in real robots.
+By introducing the selective attack policy, which is capable of identifying vulnerable states and imposing targeted perturbations under an attack-budget constraint, the motion policies are strengthened through dynamic non-zero-sum game optimization.
+Extensive experiments conducted on the Unitree G1 humanoid robot have verified the superiority of the SA2RT.
+Future work will explore potential perturbation attacks in the interaction between the robot and the environment to enhance the robot's adaptability to dynamic environments.
+In addition, optimizing the attack-budget constraint to further improve the trade-off between attack effectiveness and strategy agility remains a promising direction.